rasheedhaq/arogy_bot/README.md

 - ✅ Sample data provided for testing
 - ✅ `.gitignore` configured properly

+### Data disclaimer
+All records in `data/doctors_enhanced.csv` are synthetic or publicly sourced sample data for testing and do not contain real personal patient information.

 ### Before Deployment:
 1. Never commit `.env` file
 2. Use environment variables on hosting platform